Leite de Coco {Coconut Fudge Recipe}

 - 1 cup sucanat or raw sugar

-- 2 cups unsweetened f inely grated coconut flakes - use a coffee grinder if necessary (where to buy coconut flakes)
+- 2 cups unsweetened coconut flakes (finely grated - use a coffee grinder if necessary)

 Instructions